DanRoscigno/Recipes/website/recipes/brisket.md

 Leave the brisket untouched as that beautiful bark develops.
 Optionally you can spritz a time or two with cider vinegar or water if the brisket appears to dry out.
 I do not think this is needed with a fat side up brisket.
 That is more commonly needed when cooking a meat side up brisket.
 When the meat reaches an internal temperature of at least 175 (the bark will be set nicely by this point) it is time to wrap.

+> Note: Around four hours in I move the temperature probe from the grill into the meat.
+When the internal temp is at least 175 I will wrap the brisket in butcher paper.
+The temp might be around 160 degrees in the thickest part of the brisket at 4 hours.

 Wrapping in butcher paper will allow you to maintain your bark.
 Wrap the brisket in non-waxed butcher paper.
 Depending on the size of your brisket this could be 6 - 8 hours into the cook.
 However, the time is no the most important thing to be worried about.
 Focus on the visual look of the bark and the internal temp.
 I like to spritz the inside of the paper with liquid to make the paper more more pliable before I lay the brisket on it to wrap.
 Our brisket cook video illustrates this process.
 Alternatively, wrapping in aluminum foil is a bit easier to master and will deliver a juicy, delicious brisket.